kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 2024-12-25T09:00:00.000Z s3-gra-1az
 ```

-You can see that the bucket `s3-gra-1az` you created using the Control Panel (UI) has well been found.
+You can see that the bucket `s3-gra-1az` you created using the Control Panel (UI) has been retrieved.

 ### Create new buckets linked to this datastore using CLI (Optional)